brian-provenzano/awss3_datatransfer_container/README.md

 ### Locate/Create Two S3 Buckets (Source, Destination)
-Determine an existing S3 bucket with data to use as the source bucket and create a new destination bucket.
-Optionally, you may want to just create two new S3 buckets (source,destination) for use.
+Determine an existing S3 bucket with data to use as the source bucket and create a new destination bucket in the same region.
+Optionally, you may want to just create two new S3 buckets (source,destination) in the same region for use.
 You can use the AWS CLI or the console to accomplish this.
 Once this is completed, push some files/directories/data etc to the source bucket.

+NOTE: Currently only supports (tested) bucket to bucket copy in the same region